 Have you been injured by a boat, Jet Ski or watercraft?

-Whether the accident occurred on a recreational boat, a Jet Ski, or a commercial vessel, Gregg Harrison is an experienced boating injury lawyer who can evaluate all the legal issues involved in these types of cases and may be able to help you receive reimbursement for medical bills and other losses allowed by Texas law.
+Whether the accident occurred on a recreational boat, a Jet Ski, or a commercial vessel, I am an experienced boating injury lawyer who can evaluate all the legal issues involved in these types of cases and may be able to help you receive reimbursement for medical bills and other losses allowed by Texas law.

 As in most personal injury cases, our law firm can: